Vacuum Cleaner Run Time Table: Which Battery Performs Best?

 I for one, as mentioned, I still use corded for instant power.
 I would hate forgetting to charge up my machine, only not to be able to use it in emergencies.

-Also, all things equal, it is assumed a cordless machine would use up more energy due to insufficiencies in the battery charging process, not to mention the impact to the environment when manufacturing batteries.
-A water filter vacuum cleaner is also going to be different from a hepa.
+Also, all things equal, it is assumed a cordless machine would use up more energy due to inefficiencies in the battery charging process, not to mention the impact on the environment when manufacturing batteries.
+A water filtration vacuum cleaner is also going to be different from a HEPA filter vacuum in terms of energy consumption and environmental impact.

 I do not want to make this an argument about how bad batteries are.
 This isn’t a comparison between gas vs electrical cars, because in this case, we are comparing two machines that use only electricity and source that electricity from the same place… ultimately I am expressing my preference.